What’s the Matter?

 God is There When We Need Him

 Ecclesiastes 3:4 tells us that there is a time to weep and a time to laugh, a time to mourn and a time to dance.
-As much as we’d like to think that life with God is smooth sailing, we are reminded often enough that that’s not the case.
+As much as we’d like to think that life with God is smooth sailing with all the dancing and laughing we can stand, we are reminded often enough that that’s not the case.

 Walking with God ensures that we overcome our troubles – not that we won’t experience them (John 16:33).
 It’s difficult to comprehend that God’s goodness is not contingent on our life’s “goodness”.
 In that, we struggle to find the balance between being hurt with loving and submitting to Him when we just don’t get it.
 Sometimes, instead of resting in the arms of God, we just suppress our pain and get mad at ourselves for being human.